wisonye/c-utils/README.md

 call.

-The `SMART_STRING` and `SMART_STRING_WITH_CAPACITY` macro ensures the heap-allocated instance auto-free heap-allocated memory when it goes out of its scope.
+The `SMART_STRING` and `SMART_STRING_WITH_CAPACITY` macro ensures the heap-allocated instance auto-free when it goes out of its scope.

 Examples: